lilyhdo/XebiaLabs-Appium-ReactNative/planning-release.md

 In the dropdown menu, you can specify the type of task.
 Tasks will execute specific steps in the release process.
 In this example, the task we add will run an automation script.

 ![create-task](assets/create-task.png)

-With Xebia XL, you can plan all the steps of your pipeline through phases and tasks.

 Once you are done with editing a release, you can click on the 'Start Release' to execute your pipeline process.